vincentleeuwen/python-cooking-with-objects/README.md

 class Kitchen(object):
 ```

-- add a initializer method to the kitchen and create a instance of storage
+- add an initializer method to the kitchen and create a instance of storage

 ```python
 def __init__(self):